Finding rental housing with pets in the Bay Area can be tough. We can help.

 - Dog walkers & pet sitters

-- A disaster plan that shows you have prepared a kit and plan for your pet.
+which shows you’ve prepared a kit and a plan for your pet.
 Provide your landlord an emergency contact for matters relating to your pet in your absence.

-- A signed copy of Marin Humane’s Dog Guardian Pledge if applicable.
+A signed copy of Marin Humane’s Dog Guardian Pledge

 - Family Dog 1

 Evidence of any pet health insurance you carry.